ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

 Some users may prefer to issue the command without the ``sudo`` prefix.
 Whether ``sudo`` is required is system-dependent.

 .. note::
-   Users can choose to build a release version of the container (SRW App v2.1.0) using a similar command:
+   Users can choose to build a release version of the container (SRW App |version|) using a similar command:

    .. code-block:: console

-      sudo singularity build --sandbox ubuntu20.04-intel-srwapp docker://noaaepic/ubuntu20.04-intel-srwapp:release-public-v2.1.0
+      sudo singularity build --sandbox ubuntu20.04-intel-srwapp docker://noaaepic/ubuntu20.04-intel-srwapp:release-public-v2.2.0

 For easier reference, users can set an environment variable to point to the container: